The Pregnancy Research Subgroup is responsible for developing a framework for a strategy for research on pregnancy.

 This includes mapping current funding for pregnancy research and analysis of evidence gaps, raising the profile of pregnancy research, engaging key stakeholders and identifying barriers and enablers to high quality pregnancy research.

 As part of this project a review was commissioned by the Department of Health, which aimed to develop a comprehensive overview of the pregnancy research needs and expenditure in the UK over the last five years and look at how this compared to the current funding landscape.

 The review was conducted by independent not-for-profit research institute, RAND Europe, whose mission is to help improve policy and decision making through research and analysis.

 Why is this research important?

 “A woman’s life course offers multiple opportunities to prevent predictable morbidity and mortality and to empower women (and, through them, their families) with information to take positive steps towards health.”

 This quote comes from the 2014 report written by the UK’s Chief Medical Officer, Dame Sally Davies, called The Health of the 51%: Women.

 In it, she made a number of recommendations including that the UK Clinical Research Collaboration (UK CRC) work with research funders to review the research needs and spend in the area of pregnancy in order to improve outcomes such as pre-term birth and develop and evaluate optimum models for antenatal and postnatal care.

 How is NCT involved?

-Agnes Hann, NCT Research & Evaluation Manager, is a member of the Pregnancy Research Subgroup, and Rachael Leonard, NCT Member, is a parent representative on the advisory panel for the pregnancy research review.
+Agnes Hann, NCT Research & Evaluation Manager, was a member of the Pregnancy Research Subgroup, and Rachael Leonard, NCT Member, was a parent representative on the advisory panel for the pregnancy research review.